shner-elmo/shner-elmo/README.md

 ## Freelance and Contract Work

+I'm open to freelancing opportunities and contract work.
+If you have a project you'd like to collaborate on, feel free to reach out!
+These are some of the services I offer:

-- **Software Development**: Building REST APIs, Python packages, Cython/Rust/Go extensions for improved performance.
+- **Software Development**: Building REST APIs, creating Python packages, Cython/Rust/Go extensions for improved performance.
-- **Automation**: Developing scripts and tools to automate repetitive tasks and streamline workflows.
+- **Automation**: Developing scripts and tools to automate repetitive tasks.
 - **Web Scraping**: Gather data from the web whether it's using a public API, or parsing HTML from a browser.
 - **Consultation**: Providing Python tutoring, and consultation on best practices.

-I'm open to freelancing opportunities and contract work.
-If you have a project you'd like to collaborate on, feel free to reach out!

 <!--
 **shner-elmo/shner-elmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.